 How do we deliver the Virtual CISO service?

 Depending on the maturity level of the organization, we might start with different projects.
-We usually start with something like a NIST CSF (NIST Cybersecurity Framework) assessment and how the organization matches its requirements.
-In most cases, we run our Cybersecurity Risk Assessment service, which includes NIST CSF elements but is based on the NSA-ISAM (NSA Information Security Assessment Methodology).
+We usually begin with a NIST CSF (NIST Cybersecurity Framework) assessment and how it matches its requirements.
+We run our Cybersecurity Risk Assessment service in most cases, which includes NIST CSF elements but is based on the NSA-ISAM (NSA Information Security Assessment Methodology).
 Sometimes we go deep and include breach susceptibility (penetration testing).

-Using the results and the report from it, we establish a baseline for the client – in parallel to understanding the environment and culture at their company.
+Using the results and the report, we establish a baseline for the client – in parallel to understanding the environment and culture at their company.

 We also look at the deliverables set in front of us by the client (if any) and prioritize according to the business’s risk.
-We identify the major priorities for the first 3 months – the biggest items on our list are usually the risks identified that are presenting a direct threat to the organization.
+We identify the major priorities for the first three months – the most important items on our list are usually the risks identified that present a direct threat to the organization.

-After identifying those and beginning to work on them, we develop a 2 to 3-year strategy for the larger organizations and a one-year strategy for the smaller ones, detailing everything we can tackle from a budget and resource perspective.
+After identifying those and working on them, we developed a 2 to 3-year strategy for the larger organizations and a one-year plan for the smaller ones, detailing everything we can tackle from a budget and resource perspective.

-The limitations we are presented with from the customer’s side are usually time, people, and resources available for security – and so with the results of our assessment, we strategically prioritize them together with the client.
-There are many cases when we can request more people and resources to cover the risks identified before they can materialize realistically.
+The limitations from the customer’s side are usually time, people, and resources available for security – and so with the results of our assessment, we strategically prioritize them together with the client.
+There are many cases when we can request more people and resources to cover the risks identified before materializing realistically.

 What are the costs involved?

-The first point we usually get into when people look at the virtual CISO option is cost – and from a pricing perspective, it is generally going to be less expensive to have a virtual one.
+The first point we usually get into when people look at the virtual CISO option is cost – and from a pricing perspective, it is less expensive to have a virtual one.
+Sometimes you can’t even find a good one on the market!
 A CISO typically makes around $200 000 per year, and most organizations generally have not budgeted that amount for someone to take care of security.
-Sometimes you can’t even find a good one on the market, to begin with!

-Hiring and keeping the right talent is expensive and risky – many people leave within a year or two, and you would have to go through the same process all over again – which can take up to six months even with good recruitment head-hunting team.
+Hiring and keeping the right talent is expensive and risky – many people leave within a year or two, and you would have to go through the same process repeatedly, which can take up to six months even with a good recruitment head-hunting team.